jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 Delayed creation of private contents only counts for command calls.
 Command calls redirect their definition.

 But if a command object might not have a definition, then it defines its own definition.
-For command objects that define their own definition, private contents have to be created all the time, because nothing else defines its private contents but the object itself.
+For command objects that define their own definition, private contents might be created all the time, because nothing else defines its private contents but the object itself.
 This counts for command definitions.
 This also counts for *active* command definitions, which are executable object that define their own definition.
 But it also counts for clauses.
 See the article *Creation Behavior of Clauses*.

 #### Compared To CPU-Like Call